Leicester: Schools

 Leicester is home to a number of comprehensive schools and independent schools.
 There are three sixth form colleges, all of which were previously grammar schools.

 The Leicester City Local Education Authority initially had a troubled history when formed in 1997 as part of the local government reorganisation – a 1999 Ofsted inspection found "few strengths and many weaknesses", although there has been considerable improvement since then.

 Tudor Grange Samworth Academy an academy whose catchment area includes the Saffron and Eyres Monsell estates, was co-sponsored by the Church of England and David Samworth, chairman of Samworth Brothers pasty makers.

 Under the "Building Schools for the Future" project, Leicester City Council has contracted with developers Miller Consortium for £315 million to rebuild Beaumont Leys School, Judgemeadow Community College, the City of Leicester College in Evington, and Soar Valley College in Rushey Mead, and to refurbish Fullhurst Community College in Braunstone.

 Leicester City Council underwent a major reorganisation of children's services in 2006, creating a new Children and Young People's Services department.

-Tertiary
+Universities

-University of Leicester seen from Victoria Park – Left to right: the Department of Engineering, the Attenborough Tower, the Charles Wilson Building.
+University of Leicester, Fielding Johnson Building, the main building of the university.